Join our mailing list to receive the 2019 event programme

 0800 627 527

 Clever and thoughtfully designed smaller gardens are a feature of this tour.
 Often brimming with a profusion of luscious foliage and a myriad of spring flowers, this selection of Blenheim’s town gardens provides inspiration aplenty for gardeners wanting to exercise their creative talents on a smaller scale.
-This is a chance to get behind the hedges and fences and enter a private world of scent and colour.
+Featuring two gardens not seen before at Garden Marlborough, this is a chance to get behind the hedges and fences and enter a private world of scent and colour.

 The garden boasts a life-sized statue, ‘The Family’ by Alan Coleman, and a fountain water feature.
 The geometric shaping of the planting, which is now evident, will improve in years to come.